 In the table above % DV = percent daily value.
 “N/A” = does not contain that nutrient.

-For the most part, both are very similar.
+As can be seen, both the men's and women's versions are very similar.
 They both have the same key ingredients.
-In fact the Male version has a tad more of the Amino Mar Marine complex and Horsetail extract compared to Viviscal Extra Strength.
-Also note that Millet Seed Extract has been replaced with Flaxseed Extract in the Men's version.
+In fact, the Male version has a tad more of the Amino Mar Marine complex and Horsetail extract compared to Viviscal Extra Strength.
+Also, note that Millet Seed Extract has been replaced with Flaxseed Extract in the Men's version.
+I liked that the Men's version did not contain iron.
+Too much iron might not be good for men.

-Overall, I think both Viviscal Extra Strength and Viviscal For Men will work the same.
-In other words, I believe men could take the women‘s' version of Viviscal and have the same results as if they took the mens‘ version.
-Since the Viviscal for Men may be more expensive, this is something for men to consider.
+Bottom line: I believe men could take the women‘s' version and have the same results as if they took the men's‘ version.
+Since the men's version may be more expensive, this is something to consider.

 Viviscal vs. The Competition

-Let's now take a look at how Viviscal stacks up to other hair popular supplements
+Let's now take a look at how the supplement stacks up to other popular hair growth supplements.

 Viviscal vs. Nutrafol

 Nutrafol is another very popular hair supplement.
 Like Viviscal, there is a version for men and women.
 Nutrafol is said to work by reducing inflammation and inhibiting a hormone called DHT.
-Nutrafol has more ingredients than Viviscal but, what I don't see are clinical studies on Nutrafol itself.
-I see testimonials but no research.
-There is a study in the works but its not yet completed.
+Nutrafol has more ingredients than Viviscal.
+Nutrafol does have 1 clinical study showing it might work.
 So which is better?
-I'll update this section when their clinical study is published.
+It would be nice to see a head-to-head comparison of Nutrafol vs. Viviscal.
+I won't hold my breath for that to happen anytime soon.

 Viviscal vs. Provillus